arielgee/Sage-Like/.misc/tasks.md

 * change 'Aggressive' to 'Aggressiveness'
 * consider combobox insted of thi-toggler   => NO
 * check tab attach/deattach with FeedsDiscovery
+* Is there a way to handle a jsonfeed in a tab (discovery & popup) => handle jsonfeed and any plain text pages only from discovery
+* use Map() for TreeFeedsData/OpenFolders instead of StoredKeyedItems   => NO.
 ---

 ## Next
-* use Map() for TreeFeedsData/OpenFolders instead of StoredKeyedItems
-* Is there a way to handle a jsonfeed in a tab (discovery & popup) ?
+* popup min-width
+* button to abort the discovery
+* drag feed to tabs-bar
 * fixing feedPreview/sidebar encoding for windows-1255.
 And there is: feedData.xmlEncoding.
     > Can this help? https://stackoverflow.com/questions/18879860/change-javascript-string-encoding
     > what about this? <meta http-equiv="Content-Type" content="text/html; charset=windows-1255">